-The Office of the Registrar provides student services and support to the Johnson College community with a high degree of integrity by maintaining all student records, reinforcing the College’s academic policies, managing registration & scheduling, and providing referrals & resources for successful academic progression & completion.
+The Office of the Registrar offers student services and support to the Johnson College community with a strong commitment to integrity.
+We maintain accurate student records, uphold the College’s academic policies, oversee registration and scheduling, and provide referrals and resources to promote successful academic progression and completion.

 Transcript Requests

 Johnson College will provide official transcripts for a fee of $10 each upon request to current or former students.
-Official transcripts (bearing the seal of the College and the signature of the Registrar) are sent directly to the educational institution, agency, or employer indicated by the student.
+Official transcripts (bearing the seal of the College and the signature of the Registrar) are sent directly to the educational institution, agency, or individual indicated by the student.
 Official transcripts will not be issued unless all financial obligations to the College have been met at the time of the request.
-Current students have access to their unofficial transcript via the Student Portal.

-To request a transcript, visit the Registrar’s website at https://www.johnson.edu/registrar.
+To request an official transcript, visit the Registrar’s website at https://www.johnson.edu/registrar.

 Change of Name / Address